KristjanTammekivi/Haredo/packages/haredo/README.md

 ### Graceful shutdown

-Calling consumer.close() will send cancel to channel and wait for existing messages to be handled before resolving the returned promise.
+Calling consumer.cancel() will send cancel to channel and wait for existing messages to be handled before resolving the returned promise.

 Calling haredoInstance.close() will gracefully close all of it's consumers